 Notes

 - The bacon can be cooked ahead of time to add ease to this recipe.
 To cook in the oven, arrange the bacon slices on a sheet pan lined with foil and bake at 400°F for 10-15 minutes until brown and crisp.
-Time will depend on the thickness of the bacon.
+The cooking time will depend on the thickness of the bacon.

 - Cut the potatoes into uniform 1-inch pieces to ensure they cook evenly.